MMK21Hub/slevel-blog/infradocs/sunny-pi/deployment-guide.md

 ## Set up Cloudflare Tunnels

+The Coolify UI is primarily accessed through the Caddy reverse proxy on [RPi](../rpi) (`coolify-ui.slevel.xyz`), but a Cloudflare Tunnel is also set up to provide access if Caddy breaks or is unreachable.
+Decide if you want to set up Cloudflare Tunnels, and if you do, follow the steps below.

 Create a Cloudflare Zero Trust Tunnel, and follow the steps in the Cloudflare dashboard to install `cloudflared` on the Pi (expect `apt-get install cloudflared` at some point) and set the connector service to run at startup.

 `coolify-admin.slevel.xyz` should point to `http://localhost:8000` (the Coolify web UI).